ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 ### Paginate global search

-You can limit the number of results that are returned in the global search by overriding the `globalSearchResults` property on the resource:
+You can limit the number of results that are returned in the global search by overriding the `globalSearchResults` property on this resource:

 ```php
 // PostRepository.php